deadc0de6/dotdrop/docs/usage.md

 ```

 By importing a path using the profile special keyword `ALL`, a dotfile will be created
-in the config but won't be linked to any profile.
+in the config but won't be associated to any profile.

 To ignore specific patterns during import, see [the ignore patterns](config-file.md#ignore-patterns).